Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

 \subsection{Ligands Reshape the Pseudoknot Free-Energy Landscape}

 Based on FELs constructed from the learned CVs, we find that the ligands can significantly reshape the conformational dynamics of the pseudoknot (\rfig{fig:cycle}).
-In ligand-free RT, we observe three metastable basins in a symmetric triangular arrangement with energy barriers between them of around $\sim$12--15 kJ/mol (\rsfig{fig:cycle}{a}).
-Additionally, the FEL allows the systems to transition between all states, following a cyclic $\mathrm{S}_0 \to \mathrm{S}_1 \to \mathrm{S}_2 \to \mathrm{S}_0$ pathway, with no discernible intermediate.
-In this case, stem S2 fluctuates the most.
-Adding MERA$^0$ to the threaded form significantly reshapes the RT FEL (\rsfig{fig:cycle}{b}).
-RT-MERA$^0$ is characterized by an asymmetric landscape with one dramatically lowered barrier ($F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2} \approx 3.9$ kJ/mol, see \rtab{tab:energy}).
-This facilitates rapid distortions in the stem where MERA$^{0}$ currently binds.
-These occur without major conformational changes in RT.
-Both S$_1$ and S$_2$, which correspond to this fast transition, are the most disrupted conformations relative to ligand-free RT.
-In both states, the ligand is bound to the S3 stem, and in S$_2$, the ligand is also bound to the S2 stem (\rsfig{fig:cycle}{b}).
-This can be linked to the overall S2 stem disruption upon ligand binding.
-In relatively undistorted RT-A2$^0$ (\rsfig{fig:cycle}{h}), we can see one very high barrier ($F^\dagger_{\mathrm{S}_0 \to \mathrm{S}_1} \approx 29.3$ kJ/mol, see \rtab{tab:energy}), kinetically trapping the system.
-This observation is consistent with A2 being experimentally inactive.
-Most ligand conformations in RT-A2$^0$ diffuse around the pseudoknot rather than binding at a specific location.
-The RNA states here are qualitatively similar to those of ligand-free RT, which underscores that A2$^0$ has the weakest effect on RT.
+In the ligand-free RT, we observe three metastable basins in a symmetric triangular arrangement, with energy barriers between them of around $\sim$7--14 kJ/mol (\rsfig{fig:cycle}{a}).
+Additionally, the FEL allows this system to transition between all states without a discernible bottleneck region.
+By contrast, adding MERA$^0$ to the threaded form significantly reshapes its FEL (\rsfig{fig:cycle}{b}).
+RT-MERA$^0$ is characterized by an asymmetric landscape with one significantly lowered barrier ($F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2} \approx 3$ kJ/mol, see \rtab{tab:energy}).
+Both S$_1$ and S$_2$ states, which correspond to this fast transition, are the most disrupted conformations relative to ligand-free RT (\rsfig{fig:cycle}{b}), with S2 fluctuating the most.
+In both states, the ligand is bound to the S3 stem.
+This can be linked to the strong allosteric S2 stem disruption upon ligand binding and is in agreement with RMSF and $Q_{S2}$ plots (see \rfig{fig:rt-stat-disc}{b,d}).
+Although the FELs of the RT-MERA$^\pm$ (\rsfig{fig:cycle}{c}) and RT-A1$^0$ (\rsfig{fig:cycle}{d}) systems have larger barrier $F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2} > 7$ kJ/mol (see \rtab{tab:energy}), they exhibit asymmetry similar to RT-MERA$^0$ and lack direct transitions between two of the three states.
+Notably, the A1$^0$ ligand did not move far from its initial position during the full MD simulation, revealing a relatively stable binding pocket inside the S3 strands.